Setting up and running a business is one of the most rewarding yet challenging things you could ever do.

 If you've managed to go out there on your own – particularly during the current economic climate – you should pat yourself on the back.

-But recession or not, it's always difficult to keep going once you're up and running.
-There are all manner of things to deal with, from your own time management to ensuring clients pay on time.
-Speaking from my own experience of going solo, here is my ultimate survival guide for freelancers and small business owners...
+But recession or not, it's always tricky to keep going once you're up and running.
+There is all manner of things to deal with, from your time management to ensuring clients pay on time.
+Speaking from my own experience of going solo, here is my ultimate survival guide for freelancers and small business owners.